MerlinBB/atp-marketing/README.md

 - <del>menu to be about / product / case studies contact</del>
 - <del>mobile styling for contact form</del>
 - <del>products is actually case studies.</del>
-- optional to have additional slide (same layout as slide 2)
+- <del>optional to have additional slide (same layout as slide 2)</del>
+- once on second slide switch to normal slideshow controls
 - blue line between case studies (full width)
 - on mobile case studies link to single page (also template for desktop for permalinks)
 - adapt height of slideshow to current slide